castorini/pygaggle/docs/experiments-finetune-monot5-gpu.md

                                               --corpus devset/collection.tsv \
                                               --queries devset/queries.dev.small.tsv \
                                               --output_run runs/run.monot5-dev &
+tail -f nohup
 ```
 Your corpus can either be in .tsv or .jsonl format.
+The reranking should take about half a day on a V100.
-If you check the runs directory now, there are two newly re-ranked runs: one in MS MARCO format and another in TREC.
+If you check the `runs/` directory after it's done, there are two newly re-ranked runs: one in MS MARCO format and another in TREC.
 To measure MRR@10 on the dev set, type:
 ```
 python ms_marco_eval.py devset/qrels.dev.small.tsv runs/run.monot5-dev-marco.txt